mbruyere/umbrella_generator/README.md

 3,h4,10.0.0.4,2001:7f8:68::4,00:00:00:00:00:04,h4,TLS01,sw1,4,Production
 ```

-## The settings.py need to reflect the exact config of you deployed network
+## The settings.py need to reflect the exact config of your network

 Uncomment the approriate section and fullfil the right information.